Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

-The input images also need to have their fluxes normalized to prevent differences in seeing and sky transparency from causing discrepancies during pixel rejection.
+The input image fluxes are normalized to prevent differences in seeing and sky transparency from causing discrepancies during pixel rejection.
 From the reference catalog calibrated input catalogs, we have the instrumental magnitudes of all sources, along with the airmass, image exposure time, and zeropoint.
-All output stacks are calibrated to a zeropoint of 25.0 in all filters, and to have an airmass of 1.0.
-The output exposure time is set to the sum of the input exposure times, regardless of if those inputs are rejected later in the combination process.
+All output stacks are constructed to a target zeropoint of 25.0 in all filters, and to have an airmass of 1.0.
+The target zeropoint is arbitrary; 25.0 was chosen to be roughly consistent with the PS1 zero points, while still being a simple number.
+The output exposure time is set to the sum of the input exposure times, {\em regardless of whether those inputs are rejected later in the combination process}.
 We can determine the relative transparency for each input image by comparing the magnitudes of matched sources between the different images.
-Each image then has a normalization factor defined, equal to $\mathrm{norm}_{input} = (ZP_\mathrm{input} - ZP_\mathrm{target}) - \mathrm{transparency}_\mathrm{input} - 2.5 * \log_{10} (t_\mathrm{target} / t_\mathrm{input}) - \mathrm{F}_\mathrm{airmass} * (\mathrm{airmass}_\mathrm{input} - \mathrm{airmass}_\mathrm{target})$.
+Each image then has a normalization factor defined, equal to $\mathrm{norm}_{input} = (ZP_\mathrm{input} - ZP_\mathrm{target}) - \mathrm{transparency}_\mathrm{input} - 2.5 \times \log_{10} (t_\mathrm{target} / t_\mathrm{input}) - \mathrm{F}_\mathrm{airmass} \times (\mathrm{airmass}_\mathrm{input} - \mathrm{airmass}_\mathrm{target})$.
 For the PV3 processing, the airmass factor $\mathrm{F}_\mathrm{airmass}$ was set to zero, such that all flux differences from differing exposure airmasses are assumed to be included in the zeropoint and transparency values.

 The zeropoint calibration performed here uses the calibration of the individual input exposures against the reference catalog.
 Upon the conclusion of the survey, the entire set of detection catalogs is further re-calibrated in the ``ubercal'' process \citep{2012ApJ...756..158S}.
 This produces a more consistent calibration of each exposure across the entire region of the sky imaged.
-This further calibration is not available at the time of stacking, and so there may be small residuals in the transparency values as a result of this \citet{magnier2017c}.
+This further calibration is not available at the time of stacking, and so there may be small residuals in the transparency values as a result of this \citep{magnier2017.calibration}.